pranitastudent/Guju-FODMAP-CookBook/README.md

 #### Python

-<p> All python code is autopep8 and pep8 compliant
+<p> Python code is tested via unit testing.
+Unit Testing is carried out to check whether a recipe exists in the database through testing its ObjectID.
+The login, register and logout routes are tested to assert whether a Http Response of 200 is obtained.</p>